-(2) Amounts represent the following:
+(2) Mr. Ghirardo receives a company car, which is a common market practice in Italy.
+ITT does not provide a company car perquisite to executives in the U.S.

-Mr. Savi started an international assignment in China during 2015.
-This assignment placed one of ITT's senior leaders in China, which is a country with significant potential growth for ITT.
-Mr. Savi plans to relocate his family to the U.S. during 2019.
-In connection with his assignment and pursuant to the ITT International Assignment policy, ITT provides allowances for the costs that Mr. Savi and his family incur in excess of their costs had they remained in Italy.
-The total amount includes: housing costs in China (\$137,712), costs for his children to attend school in China (\$126,953), cost of living and hardship allowances (\$87,356), transportation costs (\$34,579) and other assignment-related costs including China immigration fees.

-Mr. Savi's assignment cost was converted from Chinese renminbi to U.S. dollars based on the average exchange rate for the year Mr. Savi was paid.
-The exchange rate used was 0.151 for 2018.

-- (3) Under ITT's International Assignment policy, employees on assignment to another country maintain the tax treatment they would have received if they remained in their home country.
+- (3) Mr. Savi started an international assignment in China during 2015, which ended upon his relocation to the U.S. in July 2019.
+In connection with his assignment and pursuant to the ITT International Assignment policy, ITT provided allowances for the costs that Mr. Savi and his family incur in excess of their costs had they remained in Italy.
+The total amount includes: housing costs in China \$64,752, costs for his children to attend school in China \$71,632, cost of living and hardship allowances \$47,278, transportation costs \$18,911 and other assignment-related costs including China immigration fees.
+These allowances ceased when Mr. Savi and his family relocated to the U.S. and he is no longer eligible for assignment-related allowances.
+The cost for Mr. Savi's relocation from China to the U.S. was \$149,261.
+Mr. Savi's assignment cost was converted from Chinese remninbi to U.S. dollars based on the 2019 average exchange rate of 0.142. - (4) Under ITT's International Assignment policy, employees on assignment to another country maintain the tax treatment they would have received if they remained in their home country.
 Any incremental home or host country taxes associated with the assignment are paid by the Company.
+The Company paid \$49,475 for taxes and gross-ups for Mr. Savi in connection with his assignment from Italy to China.
+In addition, Mr. Savi is a U.S. green card holder and as a result had a U.S. tax liability of \$242,741 that was paid by the Company for the 2018 tax year.
+Mr. Savi's relocation to the U.S. resulted in gross up of \$118,535 for moving costs due to U.S. tax regulations.
+Tax grossups are only permitted as they relate to international assignments or relocation. - (5) Amounts include taxable group term-life insurance premiums attributable to each NEO.
+Mr. Savi's insurance benefits include taxable amounts for medical, business trip, life and disability.

+(6) Mr. Savi received a required statutory vacation payout for vacation accrued over 8 years.
+Payout of this amount was required under applicable Italian law.
+Amounts shown in table were converted from euro to U.S. dollars based on the 2019 average exchange rate of 1.12.

-The Company paid \$76,329 for taxes and gross-ups for Mr. Savi in connection with his assignment from Italy to China.
-In addition, Mr. Savi is a U.S. green card holder and as a result had a U.S. tax liability of \$111,234 that was paid by the Company for the 2017 tax year. - (4) Amounts include taxable group term-life insurance premiums attributable to each NEO, except Mr. Savi.
-Mr. Savi's insurance benefits include taxable amounts for medical, business trip, life and disability. - (5) Amounts represent the total employer contributions under the ITT Retirement Savings Plan and the ITT Supplemental Retirement Savings Plan.
-2018 contributions to the ITT Retirement Savings Plan are: \$19,034 for Ms. Ramos, \$17,924 for Mr. Scalera, \$19,400 for Ms. Gustafsson and \$16,650 for Mr. Batliwala.
-Contributions to the ITT Supplemental Retirement Savings Plan are discussed in the 2018 Nonqualified Deferred Compensation table.
-The amount for Mr. Savi is the employer contribution to the Italian statutory termination indemnity fund (Previndai) that would be paid upon termination from the Company.
+(7) Amounts represent the total employer contributions under the ITT Retirement Savings Plan and the ITT Supplemental Retirement Savings Plan.
+2019 contributions to the ITT Retirement Savings Plan are: \$17,491 for Mr. Savi, \$19,568 for Mr. Scalera, \$16,622 for Ms. Gustafsson and \$14,106 for Mr. Batliwala.
+Contributions to the ITT Supplemental Retirement Savings Plan are discussed in the 2019 Nonqualified Deferred Compensation Table.
+The amounts for Mr. Savi and Mr. Ghirardo include the employer contribution to the Italian statutory termination indemnity fund (Previndai) that would be paid upon termination from the Company and have been converted from euros to U.S. dollars using a 2019 average exchange rate of 1.12.
+Mr. Savi will no longer accrue additional benefits under the Italian indemnity fund due to his relocation to the U.S.

-GRANTS OF PLAN-BASED AWARDS IN 2018
+GRANTS OF PLAN-BASED AWARDS IN 2019